-• For privileges required for using MySQL Enterprise Backup with a Group Replication setting, see Chapter 9, Using MySQL Enterprise Backup with Group Replication.
+For privileges required for using MySQL Enterprise Backup with a Group Replication setting, see Chapter 9, Using MySQL Enterprise Backup with Group Replication.

-- The following additional privileges might also be required after a server upgrade: - When using MySQL Enterprise Backup 8.0.19 or later for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before: - ALTER on mysql.backup_progress. - CREATE, INSERT, and DROP on mysql.backup_progress_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_progress_new.
+- The following additional privileges might also be required after a server upgrade: - When using MySQL Enterprise Backup 8.4 for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before: - ALTER ON mysql.backup_progress. - CREATE, INSERT, and DROP on mysql.backup_progress_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_progress_new.